Bindal Municipality: Geography

 Bindal Municipality borders four municipalities in Trøndelag county: Høylandet Municipality and Nærøysund Municipality in the south, Namsskogan Municipality in the southeast, and Leka Municipality in the west.
 Bindal also has borders Sømna Municipality, Brønnøy Municipality, and Grane Municipality in Nordland county.
 The Bindalsfjorden runs through the central part of the municipality.

 From the coast, the municipality reaches into the mountains towards the lake Majavatnet in Grane.
 The highest point in the municipality is the 1088.13 m tall mountain Tjeldviktinden on the border with Brønnøy Municipality.
 Another notable mountain is the 1058 m tall Heilhornet.
 It also includes part of the lakes Eidvatnet and Fjellvatnet, which also partially lie in Brønnøy Municipality.
 Other lakes include Åbjørvatnet, Kalvvatnet, and Saglivatnet.
 The river Åbjøra runs through the eastern part of Bindal.
 Part of the island of Austra is in Bindal.

 Government

 Bindal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Helgeland District Court and the Hålogaland Court of Appeal.

+Municipal waste management has since 1994 been handled by the inter-municipal Midtre Namdal Avfallsselskap, with ReTrans Midt handling waste collection since 2018.